JWT Decode Online — Free Token Decoder

 Paste a JWT token to decode

-JWT stands for JSON Web Token.
-It's an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
-JWTs are commonly used for authentication and information exchange in web applications.
-A JWT consists of three parts: Header, Payload, and Signature, separated by dots (.).
+JWT (JSON Web Token) is an open standard (RFC 7519) for securely transmitting information between parties as a JSON object.
+When you need to decode JWT tokens, you're extracting the header and payload data encoded in Base64URL format.
+JWTs are widely used for authentication, authorization, and information exchange in modern web applications.

-How to decode JWT tokens online
+How to Decode JWT Token Online

 1. Paste your JWT: Copy your JWT token and paste it into the input field.
 The token should have three parts separated by dots.